I am a true believer in the power of road trips.

 Road-tripping is one thing.
 What I enjoy more is road-tripping alone with my daughter.
 No husband.
 No friends.
 Just us.
 It’s an experience every parent should have with their child.

-I took a two-week road trip with my 11-year-old through the American Mid-West.
+I took a two-week mother daughter trip with my 11-year-old through the American Mid-West.
 Yes, you read that correctly.
 I purposefully road-tripped for two weeks with my pre-teen daughter.
 Crazy?
 Maybe.

 But I knew as a mother, the days of hanging out with my daughter were limited.
 Soon, I’d be tossed aside for the girlfriends, and then the boyfriends.